trafficonese/leaflet.extras/README.md

 *I need a plugin which requires 1.x version of the leaflet JavaScript library*

 As of version 1.0.0, `leaflet.extras` supports leaflet.js version 1.x.

+### Development

+To make additions to the plugin dependencies, please add the plugin using `npm`.
+Make sure it is compiled within the `webpack.config.js`.
+Finally, make sure htmlwidgets finds it within your plugin's dependency function.

+To build the latest version of the plugins, please make sure Node.js is installed on your system, then run:

+    npm install
+    npm run build

 ### Code of Conduct